lgtipton4/Novel-to-EPUB/README.md

 **For reading on Kindle:**

 Use the built in email function to send the packed EPUB file to your Kindle.
 This does require some initial set-up, however.
 Follow this article (https://developers.google.com/gmail/api/quickstart/python) until the "Configure the Sample" stage.
 Add your email as a user by going to APIs & Services -> OAuth consent screen -> Audience -> Add test user.
 Open novel2epub and grant access to the program.

+Enable Amazon Send to Kindle (https://www.amazon.com/gp/sendtokindle/).

 Ideally, the next release will not require these steps.

 OR